Lots of Questions

 “I am young and healthy, and I’m not worried about COVID.”

 We are facing a deadly virus that replicates and stealthily spreads from one person to many very fast.
 We must step back and realize we are in this together, and the virus is our common enemy.
-We must think in terms of our part in the context of all humankind.
+It helps to think in terms of our part in the context of all humankind.
 Whether or not you get seriously ill from COVID-19, you could pose a danger to others.
 All of us, including you, will suffer the longer this pandemic rages on.
 Until we can stop it, our lifestyles, mobility, economy, and nearly every aspect of life cannot entirely go back to normal.
 More importantly, the virus will continue to mutate, and we cannot know what the next variant might be capable of doing.

 Regardless of your political leanings, we all must think of the big picture.
 This is not about politics.
 Some politicians have exploited the situation for their personal gain by making it a political issue, but it is certainly not.
 Biology doesn’t have politics.
 A virus does not have a point of view.
 It exists only to replicate itself and use another living thing as a host to propagate itself.